IHC New Zealand is a membership organisation. Its direction is set by the IHC Board of Governance.

 Tony has been a partner in the Timaru law firm Timpany Walton for almost 40 years and is a director of several private companies.
 He has a broad experience in community and volunteer organisations, often in the role of chairperson.

-Ralph has been in the role of IHC Chief Executive since 2002 and is an IHC Board member (non-voting).
+Ralph has been in the role of IHC Chief Executive since 2002 and is an IHC Board member.
 He has been a director of IHC’s subsidiary companies including IDEA Services and Accessible Properties and was an IHC appointed Trustee to the IHC Foundation.
 He is a Chartered Accountant and Fellow of Chartered Accountants Australia and New Zealand.
 Ralph has held many directorships including for Workability International, as a Trustee of the Donald Beasley Institute and as the Treasurer and Secretary General of Inclusion International.
 He has been honoured with Life Membership of Inclusion International.
 Ralph’s career has included finance and accounting roles in the commercial sector and with Ernst and Young.

 Andrew Evans has more than 25 years’ experience in commercial real estate and asset management.
 Andrew is a Director of Vital Healthcare Limited, Holmes Group Limited, Holmes Fire Limited and Trust Investments Management Limited and has recently retired as a Director of NZX-listed Argosy Property Limited.
 In addition, Andrew is a past National President of the Property Council of New Zealand, a fellow of the New Zealand Property Institute and a government appointee to the Land Valuation Tribunal.
 He is a Chartered Fellow of the Institute of Directors and is on the Auckland Branch Committee.
 He is also the Chair of the Accessible Properties Board.